matrix-org/matrix-spec-proposals/proposals/2923-connect-matrix-to-matrix.md

 For the Cerulean threading proposal, there was a mention of adding a mechanism to send a message to both your timeline and thread room at the same time.
 This seems kind of similar, sending one event and ending up in multiple.

+### Potential solutions

+#### Message pointer reference events

+When someone sends a message to a room, we also send a pointer reference event to the connected room which marks that messages place in the DAG.

+The pointer reference events get filled in before we pass it on to the client.

+Since [federated peeking](https://github.com/matrix-org/matrix-doc/issues/913) isn't available yet, for people not joined to the connected room, we can show a placeholder for the pointer reference event telling the user that they need to join the other room in order to see the message.

+#### Connection layer on top of the DAG

+To avoid mixing messages between rooms at the DAG level, this could be a connection layer on top supported by the homeserver.
+Rooms would continue to be separate at that level, but the client would still see a room with messages mixed in from both rooms.

+This however presents a problem in that it's difficult to splice together two different rooms as the DAG is used for ordering.
+You'd need some way to interject messages in a way that works.
+And then you can have things like replies/relationships which would be cross room, and would cause all sorts of headaches.

 ## Potential issues